screentek/Optimizely/README.md

 ## Changelog

+- **v1.2.1** _(26.10.03)_: Refactoring: We've relocated module files from the "modules" directory to "modules/_protected."
+Additionally, we've resolved a bug that was causing the inclusion of unwanted files from other modules in the project.
+Identified the problem that prevented module files from being included during project publishing (to azure, local folder etc), resulting in missing file errors.
+You'll find an updated guide in the readme file with a solution to this issue.
 - **v1.2.0** _(26.06.23)_: Refactoring: The majority of the plugin files have been relocated to the modules/Imageshop.Optimizely.Plugin directory, instead of directly being copied into your project structure.
 Module.config file is also located inside the modules folder, so you are no longer needed to manually create this file.
 Please note that the settings section inside your appsettings.json has been renamed to ImageshopOptimizelyPlugin.
 If you encounter any issues, please refer to the updated installation guide on GitHub for assistance.
 - **v1.1.1** _(16.06.23)_: Solved bug where the files from the plugin were not being copied over if the EPiServer.Forms.UI package was also installed.
 - **v1.1.0** _(15.06.23)_: Images inserted to TinyMCE now contains additional data.
 Popup window for TinyMCE no longer automatically closing after a few seconds.